enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 The returned value ``wrapper`` will be used in the following steps.

-Perform a user interaction or continue navigation
+Perform a User Interaction or Continue Navigation
 -------------------------------------------------
 The returned value of |UITester.find_by_name| and |UITester.find_by_id|
 is an instance of |UIWrapper| on which you may navigate into more